roopekole/ohte-harjoitustyo/app/documentation/application_requirements.md

 	- Document removal removes the database record and full-text search index completely

 **Document upload**
+- User can give limited amount of classification details pertaining to the document
+	- User may browse by classification details
+	- User may search by classification or the document contents
 - System performs a scan and warns if similar document has been already uploaded (A very, very naive if-else validation done today)
 - System allows user to add (only) .ppt(x) and .pdf documents
-	- System parses the text from the documents in to unicode in order to allow for Swoosh full-text search
+	- System parses the text from the documents in to unicode in order to allow for Whoosh full-text search

 **Document browsing**
 - User can apply filters on browsing and searching